 Why Meeting a Social Security Listing is So Helpful

-There several reasons why meeting a listing is the easiest way to be approved for Social Security disability benefits.
+There several reasons why meeting a listing is the easiest way to get approved for Social Security disability benefits.

 The SSA listings provide a description of what the agency considers serious medical problems.
 If you condition meetings one of the conditions listed, then the SSA will assume that your capacity to work is compromised.